Observations: As Devon Levi Watch continues, Sabres are no-shows while Bruins enjoy an easy Sunday skate

 Another key player in the Buffalo Sabres' long-term plan is finally under contract.

-Coach Don Granato said Sunday that it is doubtful Levi will be on the ice for practice Monday because the Sabres are still working through the goalie of the future's immigration issues.
-Specifically, he needs a work visa because he is no longer just a Northeastern University student after signing his NHL entry-level contract Friday.
+Coach Don Granato said Sunday that it is doubtful Levi will be on the ice for practice Monday because the Sabres are still working through the goalie of the future's work visa procedures after he signed his NHL entry-level contract Friday.

 People are also reading…

-As for the Sabres' game Sunday against the Boston Bruins?
-Their play in it was so irrelevant, at times, that it pales in comparison to the fan base's thirst for news about Levi.
+The Sabres' shoddy play in Sunday's game against the Boston Bruins was irrelevant compared to the fan base's thirst for news about Levi, who must have gotten an eyeful while watching from the press box.

 "If your best players aren't healthy – and aren't remotely your best players – you don't have a chance to win.
 Top players elevate their game later in the season, when the wins mean even more," writes Mike Harrington.

-Patrice Bergeron scored 15 seconds after the opening faceoff and the NHL's best team had a simple skate through KeyBank Center in a ridiculously easy 7-0 win over the sunk Sabres.
+Patrice Bergeron scored 15 seconds after the opening faceoff, and the NHL's best team had a simple skate through KeyBank Center in a ridiculously easy 7-0 win over the just-about-sunk Sabres.

-Bergeron, Garnet Hathaway and Jake DeBrusk all scored in the first 12 minutes to give the visitors a 3-0 lead, and that was that.
-Jeremy Swayman made 26 saves for his fourth shutout.
+Bergeron, Garnet Hathaway and Jake DeBrusk scored in the first 12 minutes to give the visitors a 3-0 lead, and that was in front of a sellout crowd of 19,070.
+DeBrusk had three assists for a team-high four points and goalie Jeremy Swayman made 26 saves for his fourth shutout, and second in a row.

+It was just the third time in franchise history Buffalo has lost a home game by seven goals, the others being in 1977 to Montreal (9-2) and a 2015 tank year game to Minnesota (also 7-0).

+The Sabres are 2-7-2 in their last 11 games overall and 13-19-3 at home on the season.
+With 13 games left, they somehow remain six points out of a playoff spot -- but it feels more like 26.

 The Sabres continue to be allergic to guarding the middle of the ice, and Ukko-Pekka Luukkonen continues to have folks pining to see Levi in the net.

+"That first one is on our line," said Zemgus Girgensons, who was a step late to Bergeron.
+"That can't happen.
+We talked about it, saying tight five tight, and we just have gone away from those little details."

-The Hathaway goal was one that had to be stopped, a shot that went high glove after the Boston forward got around Rasmus Dahlin on the wall.
+The Hathaway goal was one that had to be stopped by Luukkonen, a shot that went high glove after the Boston forward got around Rasmus Dahlin on the wall.
 Luukkonen has lost five straight (0-3-2) and has given up four or more goals seven times in his last 10 games.

+"This is something he needs," Granato said of Luukkonen, now at 3.63/.890 for the season.
+"He needs that battle with maybe doubting himself for the challenge of having to respond under greater pressure."

 The Sabres’ postseason chances might have taken a final death blow with a 5-2 loss to the Philadelphia Flyers to end to a three-game road trip that began with an emotional, come-from-behind win in Toronto.

-Luukkonen has gotten 30 games at the NHL level this season, and it's time to see Levi for a few.
+Luukkonen has gotten 30 games at the NHL level this season, and it seems time to see Levi for a few.
 Whenever that time is.

 Mentally, the Sabres appear shot.
 Wednesday's shootout loss in Washington, a game they led three times by two goals but couldn't close out, appears to be the final blow they won't recover from.